qcdong2016/QCEditor/cocos2d/README.md

 ### Build and run a new project for iOS ###

     $ cocos run -p ios

 ### Build and run a new project for OSX ###

     $ cocos run -p mac

 ### Build and run a new project for Linux ###

-if you never run cocos2d-x on Linux, you need to install all dependencies by the script in **cocos2d/build/install-deps-linux.sh**
+If you never run cocos2d-x on Linux, you need to install all dependencies by the script in **cocos2d/build/install-deps-linux.sh**

     $ cd cocos2d-x/build